AIObjectives/tttc-light-js/README.md

   then click "Create service account"
 - Give this account the "Editor" role
 - Create keys for this account and download them as a json file:
-  - Save this file as `./google-credentials.json`
+- Save this file as `./google-credentials.json`, it will be used in the next step.
-  - Encode this using by running the command `base64 -i ./google-credentials.json`
-  - You will put this encoding into your .env file later

 Set up gcloud SDK on your machine